Table of Contents What are Shadow IT Benefits?What are Shadow IT...

 Technology is purchased across the enterprise today and the role of IT is shifting to lead the overarching technology strategy, security initiatives, and the flow of data and integrations among systems.

-For the lower cost and less strategic applications, empowering the business to manage their own solution research, trials, implementation, and even administration is a big shift, but one that allows IT and Finance to maintain the centralized view and get involved only as needed for security, contract negotiations or other strategic reasons.
+For the lower cost and less strategic applications, empowering the business to manage their own solution research, trials, implementation, and even administration is a big shift.
+But it’s one that allows IT and Finance to maintain the centralized view and get involved only as needed for security, contract negotiations, or other strategic reasons.

-4. Champion internal training & adoption campaigns for SaaS
+SaaS Management Best Practices: Champion internal training and adoption campaigns for SaaS

 For the most strategic SaaS applications that contribute directly to the success of the enterprise, now it’s possible to analyze which areas of the business need more training or a push for increased adoption.
-Technology is a differentiator for most enterprises and often the business’ success depends on how well the entire organization uses technology to differentiate its product, service, or offering in the marketplace.
+Technology is a differentiator for most enterprises.
+Often, the business’ success depends on how well the entire organization uses technology to differentiate its product, service, or offering in the marketplace.